A Single Progenitor Model for GW150914 and GW170104: Summary of observations

-Neither the Fermi GBM (10 KeV - 1MeV), the Fermi Large Area Telescope (0.1-1 GeV), or the AstroSat-CZTI ($>100$ KeV) reported a detection of a transient similar to the AGILE detection \citep{Fermi:GW170104:2017, Bhalerao+2017}.
+Neither the Fermi GBM (10 KeV - 1MeV), the Fermi Large Area Telescope (0.1-1 GeV), the AstroSat-CZTI ($>100$ KeV), or INTEGRAL SPI-ACS reported a detection of a transient similar to the AGILE detection \citep{Fermi:GW170104:2017, Bhalerao+2017, INTEGRAL_GW170104:2017}.
 ATLAS and Pan-STARRS did, however, report the detection of a GRB afterglow candidate ATLAS17aeu in the GW170104 error circle $23$ hours after the GW event, but we do not consider any connection to GW170104 here since its inferred host galaxy is likely at a redshift larger than the GW source \citep{Stalder+2017, Bhalerao+2017}.

-In summary, both events consisted of nearly equal mass BHBs of order $(30+30) \Msun$ whose merger might have coincided with a gamma-ray transient with total isotropic energy of order $10^{49}$ ergs.
+In summary, both of the above events consisted of nearly equal mass BBHs of order $(30+30) \Msun$ whose merger might have coincided with a gamma-ray transient with total isotropic energy of order $10^{49}$ ergs.
 While the BH spin alignments are poorly constrained, the BH spins are consistent with being aligned towards the observer's line of sight, so the possibly beamed signal described below could be pointed toward the observer.
-While alignment of the BH spins with the binary orbital angular momentum is not ruled out, it is disfavored.
+While alignment of the BH spins with the binary orbital angular momentum is not ruled out, it is disfavored for large values of the spin magnitude.

+A third, high-mass, near-unity mass ratio BBH detected by LIGO, GW170814, has no claimed EM counterpart \citep{GW170814}.
+As the binary and spin orientations of the LIGO BBH events are poorly constrained, we cannot say whether or not this can be explained by the viewing angle.